ivancea/MTGRules_Xamarin/README.md

 # MTGRules
 MTGRules Xamarin App

+**This project has been discontinued and has been replaced by https://github.com/ivancea/MTGRules_Android/, an Android version**

-*This project replaced https://github.com/ivancea/MTGRules_UWP, a UWP solution.*
+*This project replaced https://github.com/ivancea/MTGRules_UWP, a UWP version.*

 The main objective of this application is to provide a history of **Magic: The Gathering** rule sets, and the ability to compare, search and navigate them.